hkevin01/Llama-GPU/docs/DESKTOP_APP_INSTALLATION.md

 On first launch, the application will:

-1. **Check Ollama Connection**
+1. **Initialize Qwen Model**
+   - Loads Qwen3:4b model from HuggingFace
+   - Automatically detects GPU/CUDA availability
+   - Falls back to CPU if GPU unavailable

+2. **Check System Requirements**
-   - Verifies Ollama is running on `http://localhost:11434`
+   - Verifies PyTorch installation
-   - Shows connection status in the UI
+   - Tests GPU acceleration status

-2. **Load Model**
-   - Uses `phi4:3.8b` by default
-   - You can change models in the settings
+   - Displays hardware info in the UI

 3. **Display System Tray Icon**
    - Look for the icon in your system tray